Confessions of a Cholera Girl

 (19:32 – 19:40)

 They had a vote as to whether they would build a better system.
 I guess like levees to help block the water from coming in.
-And they voted too not.
+And they voted to not.

 (19:40 – 19:52)

 And then less than 10 years later, they get hit by Harvey.
-Yeah, we have had flooding in Houston before.
+Yeah, we’ve had flooding in Houston before.
 There was a tropical storm, Allison, that came and it just lingered.

 (19:52 – 19:58)

-So, it was not really about wind.
+So it wasn’t really about wind.
 It was just the amount of rainfall.
-And it was not progressing out of the region.
+And it wasn’t progressing out of the region.

 (19:58 – 20:06)